mahmoud/sedimental/entries/simple_statistics_for_systems.md

 approach that enables random sampling over a stream: Reservoir Sampling.

-First we designate a *counter*, to be incremented for every data point seen.
-The *reservoir* is generally an ordered container of a certain *size*, such as a list or array.
-Now we can begin adding data.
+First we designate a *counter*, which will be incremented for every data point seen.
+The *reservoir* is generally a list or array of predefined *size* Now we can begin adding data.
 Until we encounter *size* elements, elements are added directly to *reservoir*.
-Once *reservoir* is full, incoming data points have a *size*/*counter* chance to be added.
+Once *reservoir* is full, incoming data points have a *size*/*counter* chance to replace an existing sample point.
+We never look at the value of a data point and the random chance is guaranteed by definition.
 This way *reservoir* is always representative of the dataset as a whole, and is just as likely to have a data point from the beginning as it is from the end.
 All this, with bounded memory requirements, and very little computation.
+See the instrumentation section below for links to Python implementations.

-In simpler terms, the reservoir progressively renders a scaled down version of the data, like a fixed-size thumbnail.
+In simpler terms, the reservoir progressively renders a scaled-down version of the data, like a fixed-size thumbnail.
 Reservoir sampling's ability to handle populations of unknown size fits perfectly with tracking response latency and other metrics of a long-lived server